 - No TV subscriptions

-I don’t frequently watch TV so this comes easy to me, but whenever I want to watch a specific show or a movie, I usually opt for, you know, cheaper options ;) I also think it would be helpful sometimes to think of browsing Netflix as if one is browsing TikTok or other social media feeds.
+I don’t frequently watch TV so this comes easy to me, but whenever I want to watch a specific show or a movie, I usually opt for, you know, cheaper options ;) I also find it helpful sometimes to think of browsing Netflix as if one is browsing TikTok or other social media feeds.

 - Phone is always on silent and do-not-distrub